 Include your communication and new course details as necessary.
-Be sure to include a link to the CCC Coronavirus (COVID-19) Notifications too.
+Be sure to include a link to the CCC Resources and Information for Students During the COVID-19 Pandemic too.
 When you're ready, upload it to Moodle or add it to your welcome email.

 |4 - Identity essential material to distribute||

 Check your remote teaching plan - what are the essential components for week one?
 What are your goals for this week, and do any of those goals rely on materials that need to be converted to a digital format?